This major fork forms the mainstem Willamette River where it joins with the Middle Fork Willamette near Eugene and Springfield.

 Migratory fish such as salmon and steelhead, as well as hatchery-stocked trout, generally have very safe mercury levels and pose little concern.
 For specifics, see the fish advisory page in the annual regulations (linked below).

 These streams have limits of two wild trout per day, with an 8-inch minimum.
 The Coast Fork also has a limit of five hatchery trout per day.
-They are open year round, but you may only fish with bait from the fourth Saturday in April through the end of October.
+They are open year round, but you may only fish with bait from late April through the end of October.

 Below their respective dams, the mainstems of the Coast Fork and Row rivers are open to harvest of fin-clipped Chinook salmon and steelhead (plus non-clipped steelhead longer than 24 inches) all year.
 Check regulations carefully for tributaries.